koder77/l1vm/README.txt

-L1VM README  2017-10-21
+L1VM README  2018-01-05
 =======================

 YES!
 I AM BACK! ;)

-L1VM is a very tiny virtual machine with RISC (or comparable style) about 60 opcodes and less than 32 KB binary size on X86_64!
+L1VM is a very tiny virtual machine with RISC (or comparable style) CPU, about 60 opcodes and less than 32 KB binary size on X86_64!
 The VM has a 64 bit core (256 registers for integer and double float) and can run object code written in the l1asm assembly language.

+Code and data are in separated memories for a secure execution.
+Like in Harvard type CPUs (found now in DSPs or microcontrollers).
+The opcode set with 60 opcodes is my own opinion how things should work.
+It does not "copy" other instruction sets known in other "real" CPUs.
+It is a "cleanroom" reboot of a CPU.

+Why I am back?
+I did read the news and I was shocked what happened to the real CPUs out there:
+Intel, AMD and also ARM are fighting with bigger security breaks.
+You may already heard about it...

+I think what we really need would be a "press the reboot button" and design a new hardware CPU with security in mind this time...

 The design goals are:
 - be small